dasch-swiss/dsp-api/upgrade/1263-knora-admin/README.md

 ## Instructions

-Use `./update-knora-admin.py` in this directory to update your repository.
+First, back up your repository.
+Then run `./update-knora-admin.py` in this directory to update the repository.
 You will need to specify some command-line options; type `./update-knora-admin.py --help` for details.